Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 When you take good care of the Swedish Flower Hen chicken and feed them an appropriate diet, they may start laying eggs as early as seventeen weeks.

-Proper feeding of Swedish Flower Hen chicken involves feeding them a diet that is rich in protein and calcium.
-In addition to this, you may add oyster shell and grit in your Swedish Flower Hen diet to help with digestion of feed and to ensure they receive their nutrients.
+In addition, you may add oyster shells and grit to your Swedish Flower Hen diet to help with the digestion of feed and to ensure they receive their nutrients.

-However, Swedish Flower Hen is not an excellent broody of chickens but they tend to be great and caring mothers to their chicks once the eggs have hatched.
-Therefore, if you are hopping for chicks you will need to place the eggs in an incubator.
+However, the Swedish Flower Hen is not an excellent broody of chickens but they tend to be great and caring mothers to their chicks once the eggs have hatched.

 Also read: Top 7 Best Chicken Breeds That Lay White Eggs (with Images)

-Temperament
+Temperament and Personality

-They also like attention and they can tolerate being around children therefore you do not have to worry about keeping them with kids around since they will get along well.
+They also like attention, and they can tolerate being around children; therefore, you do not have to worry about keeping them with kids around since they will get along well.

 Further, despite Swedish Flower Hen chickens having a strong sense of dependence and fetching for themselves, they can also tolerate confinement.